sachit-sharma/Investment-Portfolio-Manager/README.md

 # Instructions for Grader

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add stock button
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add stock menu item in the portfolio menu
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by selecting which category of stocks you want to see from a drop down menu.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by searching which category of stock you want to find
-- You can locate my visual component by...
+- You can locate my visual component in the home screen on the right panel (an image of the stock market)
-- You can save the state of my application from the pop window that comes try quitting.
+- You can save the state of my application by clicking the save button.
-- You can reload the state of my application from the pop up window that comes when you start the application.
+- You can reload the state of my application by clicking the load button.